-This is done over and over as the market progresses, plotting the resulting values will give the moving average of that chart.
+This is done repeatedly as the market progresses; plotting the resulting values will give the moving average of that chart.
 In today’s market, this calculation is done by your chosen trading software.

-It comes in handy for a scalp trader since the aim is to get it on every price change as soon as possible.
-Regardless, I’d recommend sticking with the simple MA in order to prevent being faked out.
+It is handy for a scalp trader since the aim is to get it on every price change as soon as possible.
+Regardless, I’d recommend sticking with the simple MA to prevent being faked out.

 For starters, three moving averages of different periods should be placed on the pair of your choice.
 Next, ensure the time frame(s) being traded isn’t higher than the 15mins.

 Then, long if all three moving averages cross the price and curve upwards.
 Conversely, a short order is taken when the trio of moving averages curves downwards after crossing the price.

 The stochastic indicator is a momentum indicator that was developed in the late 1950s by a man named Dr. Gorge Lane.

 It compares the recent closing prices of a currency pair to the highest and lowest prices during a specified period.

 The changes in prices during this period are used to predict potential reversals.
 Further, the stochastic sensitivity can be adjusted by reducing or increasing the time period.

 Also, the stochastic indicator has overbought and oversold regions bounded within a scale of 1-100.

 Generally, cells are taken above the 80 mark, which is the overbought region.
 While buys are taken in the oversold region, below 20.